Cacti/plugin_routerconfigs/README.md

 * feature: Added setting for retry schedule
 * feature: Rejigged device selection queries to use new fields
 * feature: Move failed backups to beginning of email as you are more worried about those!
+* issue: Fixed issue where hostname was incorrectly picked up and prevents wipe of hostname
 * issue: Fixed issue where number of rows for filter pages didn't match displayed rows
 * issue: Fixed issue where --retry option would not actually activate
 * issue: Fixed issue where device was not marked for retry until after a connection was made